googlezhang/play-dok/README.md

 }
 ```

-For an area name `A` in selected Applidok template, a value must be provided in request or function with same name.
+For an area name `A` in selected Fudok template, a value must be provided in request or function with same name.

 ## Troubleshooting

-- Internal server error with status text `Fails to merge: ...`: An error has occured while calling Applidok merge.
+- Internal server error with status text `Fails to merge: ...`: An error has occured while calling Fudok merge.

 Play Dok logger is named `playdok`, so debug can be configured as following: